JoelOtter/risky/README.md

 Want to see what's behind that link, but scared it's something horrible?
 Risky's here to help.

+## Features
+* Accessible from right-clicking any link
+* Auto blur option
+* Works on full pages, not just image links.
+* Blurred pages are still usable!

 ## How to use
 * Right click on the suspicious link.
 ![](screenshots/right_click.png)